allyoushawn/allyoushawn.github.io/docs/ml_service/ml-service.md

 nav_order: 50
 ---
 # ML Service
-Refer to the repo READMD for more information.
+Refer to the repo README for more information.
 [Link](https://github.com/allyoushawn/mlservice)

 The service serves as an api gateway for ML model services like sentiment analysis and machine translation, etc.
 We implement a REST API gateway with `Java` and `Spring` framework.
 The gateway would take the query and redirect